noir-lang/noir/docs/docs/dev_docs/getting_started/sandbox.md

 ## Introduction

-The Aztec Sandbox aims to provide a local development system against which you can build and test Noir contracts in a fast, safe, and free environment.
+The Aztec Sandbox aims to provide a local development system against which you can build and test Aztec.nr contracts in a fast, safe, and free environment.

 Here we will walkthrough the process of retrieving the Sandbox, installing the client libraries and using it to deploy and use a fully private token contract on the Aztec network.